Starkit

 June 12: Starting the PCB layout

-Today I've created and downloaded most footprints and 3D models and I've placed them on the PCB layout.
+Today I've created or downloaded most footprints and 3D models and I've placed them on the PCB layout.
 This is my first PCB and I really like how it's looking so far.
 Next, I'll place the missing components and models and route the remaining traces.

 Time spent: 6h